chmartin/chmartin.github.io/_posts/2019-03-21-EPL-History-Diversity.md

 Were teams who recruited from a larger recruiting area more successful in the league standings?

 Intuitively, if a team can successfully recruit players from a larger recruiting area than their competitors, they should be able to out-perform them.
-A team of the best players from all europe should have more talent than the best players from the UK.
+A team of the best players from all Europe should have more talent than the best players from the UK.

 We will use the number of nationalities per team-season as a measure of the recruiting area a team pulls from.
 However, we have already seen that this evolves quite significantly over the years.
 So we will "mean normalize" each season. (_We simply subtract the mean number of nationalities per season from each team that season._) This gives us a measure of the relative recruiting area of each team that season.

-We will use league points as the measure of success, we know it has worts but it is consistant within our dataset.
+We will use league points as the measure of success, we know it has worts but it is consistent within our dataset.
 A huge benefit is that league points is well behaved.
 It does not have a crazy range, or vary much between seasons so it is a nice variable to use.
 Like we have done before, we will calculate the number of points each team obtained that season:
 ```
 df['Pts'] = df['wins'].apply(lambda x:x*3) + df['draws']
 ```